Sanford Outpatient Center – Addiction Treatment

 Outpatient treatment for substance use disorders may be the right choice for those who are motivated to improve their health and wellness and address negative behaviors and substance misuse.
 The staff at Sanford House understands that people in different stages of the recovery process need different levels of care.
 Because of this, we opened Sanford Outpatient Center to respond to the needs of those who are inspired to get and stay sober but may not be appropriate for Residential Treatment.

 Sanford Outpatient Center is licensed by the state of Michigan and accredited by the Commission on Accreditation of Rehabilitation Facilities (CARF).
 And our location is in keeping with our philosophy to restore historic buildings, while also restoring lives touched by addiction.
 Located on the first floor of the landmark, Grand Rapids Masonic Temple, the fully renovated space has:

 - Comfortable group rooms for therapy and education

 - A communal activity and meeting room

-- Covered, private parking and a confidential entrance
+- Plenty of covered, private parking and a discreet entrance